withastro/astro/docs/renderers.md

 ### `renderToStaticMarkup`

 `renderToStaticMarkup` is a function that renders a Component to a static string of HTML.
-You don't need to worry about hydration
+There's usually a method exported by frameworks named something like `renderToString`.

 ```js
 import { renderToString } from 'xxx';